franklingu/franklingu.github.io/_posts/2013-08-07-about-year-1-sem-1.markdown

 PC1432:

-Another module that I do not like because all in the final is just about applying formulas–you do not even have to think–and somehow I just got A- for this one–how can this be?
+Another module that I do not like because all in the final is just about applying formulas -– you do not even have to think -– and somehow I just got A- for this one -– how can this be?

-Well, this is an easy module–but certainly it is easy for everybody–so watch out to your results!!!
+Well, this is an easy module and I do believe in certain that it is easy for everybody -– so watch out to your results in final!!!

 Grade: A-